FAQ - Admissions

 Applicants for subsequent year groups will be notified as soon as possible following assessments.

-Our fee structure is set so that fees are consistent across all year groups and are inclusive of lunch each day.
+Our fees are published on our website.
+Any changes are communicated to current parents at least one term in advance.
+Fees are inclusive of lunches.
 Additional charges are payable for wraparound care, certain after-School clubs, trips and music lessons.
 Fees and charges are payable before the start of each term, and a monthly direct debit scheme is available upon application to the Bursar.
 Non-payment of fees and ancillary charges will result in temporary exclusion from the School, which will become permanent after a further period of two weeks.

 Please click here to view our current fees.